ShaikhArkan/Doctor-AI/README.md

 🏥 Find Nearby Hospitals
 Discover hospitals near your location with directions and basic info to help you reach medical help quickly.

-⏰ Medicine Reminder
-Set custom reminders for your medicines.
-The app triggers an alarm at the exact time to ensure you never miss a dose.

 🔄 Recent Update (v1.1)
 New Features Added: